-At the end of the day, there is always something that we wish we would of done.
+At the end of the day, there is always something that we wish we would have done.
 We beat ourselves up for what we chose to do.
-Habits play a huge role in the reason of this.
+Habits play a huge role in the reason for this.

 We do what we do, most of the time, out of comfort.
 It's what we have always done and so we continue and then wonder why our lives are at a standstill.
 Question why we aren't getting further ahead than we are.